minimoog/ShaderEditor/README.md

-# Metal Shader Toy
+# Shader Editor

 ## About

-Metal Shader Toy is Metal based app for editing and writing Metal shading languange shaders similar like ShaderToy.
+Shader Editor is Metal based app for editing and writing Metal shading languange shaders similar like ShaderToy.

 ## Features